johannesbuchholz/lurker/install-on-raspberry-pi.md

 Be sure to plug in a sound input device and set some unique part of its name in `config.json` under `LURKER_INPUT_DEVICE` and `LURKER_OUTPUT_DEVICE`.
 To get an idea what devices are currently plugged in, run `ls /dev/snd/by-id`.
 For more information about sound devices on linux, see https://wiki.archlinux.org/title/Advanced_Linux_Sound_Architecture.

+## Install lurker

+The following two alternatives take you through the manual step-by-step installation process.

-## Alternative 1: Run lurker as a python programm
+### Alternative 1: Run lurker as a python programm

-We assume, you already have installed a suiting python version.
+For this, we assume you already installed a suiting python version.

 ### Install required tools